- Live in Buffalo

 12 - 2 PM

-Rent a pontoon, a paddle boat, or a canoe, or try your hand at paddleboarding at the Parkshore Pavilion on Buffalo Lake or Lake Pulaski.
+Rent a pontoon, a paddle boat, canoe or kayak, or try your hand at paddleboarding at the Parkshore Pavilion on Buffalo Lake or Lake Pulaski.
 If solid ground is more your style, enjoy a walk along the lake path in Sturges Park.
 Here you will see 11 large musical instruments to try your hand at making music!
 You can also choose to hit the greens at one of the two golf courses or go mini golfing at Huikko’s Entertainment Center.

 So many things to do, so much to experience, and warm people to greet you—all within an easy drive!